ceramicnetwork/CIPs/CIPs/CIP-1XX.md

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->
-With a special type of Ceramic stream the capability registry enables users to notarize and revoke object-capabilities issued by their DID.
+Using a simple Ceramic stream, the capability registry enables users to notarize and revoke object-capabilities issued by their DID.
 The registry is based on hashes of object-capabilities encoded as CACAO.

 ## Motivation